AstroSepuStudio/LethalLive/README.md

 ## Description

-**Lethal Live** is a survival game where you explore the backrooms to scavenge goods, sell them, and complete a daily quota.
+**Liminal Harvest** is a survival game where you explore the backrooms to scavenge goods, sell them, and complete a daily quota.

 Careful with the unstability of the backrooms, you never know if the lights will turn off...